-Operational controls
+D Operational controls

-- 1. Minimise the amount of slash that is deposited in the river by using directional felling or other measures where possible. - 2.
-Minimise the availability of slash by using measures that limit stem breakage during falling and extraction. - 3.
-Minimise damage to indigenous riparian vegetation areas.
+- 1. Minimise the amount of slash that is deposited in the river by using directional felling, extracting away from rivers, or other measures where possible. - 2.
+Consider measures that limit stem breakage during falling and extraction. - 3.
+Minimise damage to riparian vegetation areas.
 These protect water bodies, help reduce erosion and sedimentation, and may have important ecological values. - 4.
 Follow a slash management plan.
 Remove as much slash as needed to meet the plan's performance standards. - 5.
-It is often the better to remove slash from or adjacent to water bodies before a line shift. - 6.
-Ensure that slash left adja ent to a water body is not in a position where it could be picked up by large flood flows (e.g. a one in 20-year event), where possible. - Consider extracting non-merchantable smaller dimension stems and heads above water bodies with steep convex slopes (steeper closer to the water body).
+It is often better to remove slash from or adjacent to water bodies before a line shift. - 6.
+Ensure that slash left adjacent to a water body is not in a position where it could be picked up by large flood flows (e.g. a one in 20-year event), where possible. - Consider extracting non-merchantable smaller dimension stems and heads above water bodies with steep convex slopes (steeper closer to the water body).